hope366/Lizzie-improvements/README.md

  Resolved an issue where existing files were not displayed when saving the file.

-### Allows reading of uppercase .SGF and .GIF files
+### Allows reading of uppercase .SGF and .GIB files

  Resolves an issue where uppercase .SGF and .GIB files could not be loaded.